 Most LEICA M lenses, coded or not, made since 1953 work great.

-The M lenses which LEICA says are not compatible for mechanical reasons are the 15mm Hologon, 50mm SUMMICRON with close-range attachment, 90mm f/2 ELMAR collapsible, some Canadian versions of the 35mm SUMMILUX-M.
+The M lenses which LEICA says are not compatible for mechanical reasons are the 15mm Hologon, 50mm SUMMICRON with close-range attachment, 90mm f/2 ELMAR collapsible, and some Canadian versions of the 35mm f/1.4 SUMMILUX-M.

-Sadly, a defect in the mechanical design of the M 240 prevents the 50mm SUMMICRON with close-range attachment from focusing farther than 15 meters, and a defect in the design of the top plate prevents the attachment of the close-focus device.
-This magnificent lens does work from 1 to 15 meters.
+Specifically and sadly, a defect in the mechanical design of the M 240 prevents the 50mm SUMMICRON with close-range attachment from focusing farther than 15 meters, and a defect in the design of the top plate prevents the attachment of the close-focus device.
+This lens does work magnificently on the M 240, but only from 1 to 15 meters.